Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Mullins-Sekerka Evolution

-\begin{remark} The spiraling interface defined by \eqref{E:AKR},\eqref{E:BS} does not have integrable curvature, which behaves like $1/|s|$ with respect to the arc-length parameterization.
+\begin{remark} The curvature of the spiraling interface defined by \eqref{E:AKR},\eqref{E:BS} is not integrable; it behaves like $1/|s|$ with respect to the arc-length parameterization.
 Moreover, its excess energy is infinite: Since $b(s)$ grows unboundedly not only for $|s|\to 0$ but also for $|s|\to\infty$, the interface spirals around the origin infinitely many times with ever increasing distance.
-Every cylinder in $\BE_2$-direction therefore sees infinitely many pieces of the interface.
+Every cylinder in the $\BE_2$-direction therefore sees infinitely many pieces of the interface.
 This example is perfectly fine from the point of view of a $\delta$-AR domain with small parameter $\delta$, but it is a degenerate case for the Mullins-Sekerka evolution.
 We expect the interface to ultimately converge to a line, but possibly without ever entering the graph regime.
-Lemma~\ref{L:GRAPH} cannot be applied because of infinite tilt excess.
 Figure~\ref{F:SPIRAL} suggests that the interface becomes flatter near the origin with less pronounced spiraling as $\epsilon$ decreases, while the spiral arms corresponding to large $|s|$ are pushed away towards infinity. \end{remark}